gynvael/paged-out-license/AGREEMENT.md

 #### Selected agreement variant

-When submitting an article to Paged Out! please send us your preference with regards to the optional clauses, as per list below.
+When submitting an article to Paged Out! you will receive a form link from us where we will ask you about your preferences regarding the optional clauses.
+Option preview:

 1. Audio recordings of the article:
     * I agree for others to create audio recordings of my article and to distribute them.